WCARL12/WCARL12/README.md

-Hi, My name is Carl
+Hi, My name is Carl and I am 19 years old.

 I am a student in CNA and currently taking a course 'Software Development Coop' and I am currently in my first year.
 I have started my coding journey in 2022 and I fell in love with it since.
 My first programming languange that I learned was HTML and CSS.
 In my college, I touched a lot on Python and Databases.